SpectraL519/cpp-ap/docs/tutorial.md

 Apart from the common parameters listed above, for optional arguments you can also specify the following parameters:

-#### 1. On-flag actions - For optional arguments, apart from value actions, you can specify on-flag actions which are executed immediately after parsing an argument's flag.
+#### 1. on-flag actions - Functions that are called immediately after parsing an argument's flag.

 ```cpp
 void print_debug_info() noexcept {